 Do you have a Counselor in Training program?

 We love our CITs and make the program about fun as well as experience.
 CITs play the games with the kids!
 The program gives the CITs the chance to work on responsibility, leadership, team building, communication, skill development and personal growth, so that they can gain confidence and independence for wherever their future takes them.
-CITs attend Orientation and then choose two weeks that they want to be at camp.
+CITs attend Orientation and then choose two weeks or more that they want to be at camp.
 Time spent at camp can be used for volunteer/leadership hours.
 CITs are entering 9th grade or above.
 9th graders have the choice to be a CIT or have one last year as a camper in the Eco Adventures program.

 Do you offer Before and After Care?

 Camp runs from 9am – 3pm.
 Counselors can be paid separately at the rate of $15 per hour per camper for Before and/or After Care.
 Before Care drop off is at 8:00am (please be aware it is not on camp grounds) and After Care pick up is at 4:30pm at camp.
 If camp is canceled due to dangerous weather, then After Care is canceled as well and you will need to pick up your camper ASAP for their safety.
-Please email the camp (firstname.lastname@example.org) to work out your individual needs.
+Please email the camp (email@example.com) to work out your individual needs.